nischaldulal/nischal-dulal/README.md

-This is BEL group 6 . the project is in c.txt
+This is BEL group 6 . the project is in c project